+The Energy Management System display is located in the front roof locker behind the drivers seat.
 The display panel requires little user interaction and is provided to help the user understand power management.
 The display monitors the total AC current of the touring coach and prevents circuit breaker tripping by momentarily shedding loads.
 As additional appliances are turned on the system will begin to shed loads.
 As appliances are turned off, and a minimum of two minutes has expired, the system will automatically restore power to each of the shed loads.